 Within this fabricated façade, Johan cruelly destroys and suffers those who fall prey to his plans.
 Johan was already psychotic when he joined Kinderheim 511.
-For example, most of his murders, both as a youngster and as an adult, were planned.
+For example, most of his ending of lives, both as a youngster and as an adult, were planned.

 Johan’s beliefs are nihilistic in nature, as he sees no purpose in existence.
 To the universe, “most lives are simply specks in a corner of the globe, gone in a flash,” he claims.

-Rather than killing his victims, Johan often causes them to commit suicide.
-Helmut Wolf, for example, is forced to watch as all of his close relatives and friends die one by one, so he can feel what Johan suffered: isolation.
+Rather than taking the life of his sufferers, Johan often causes them to take their own lives.
+Helmut Wolf, for example, is forced to watch as all of his close relatives and friends lose their lives one by one, so he can feel what Johan suffered: isolation.

 Alphard Alshua (Canaan)

-When Alphard strikes the guy who was like her father, she kills him without mercy.
+When Alphard strikes the guy who was like her father, she takes the life of him without mercy.
 She seems uninterested in a love life and ignores all her’ friends’.

 The feeling that drives her life the most is her utter fear of what she did.
 Every time she turns around, she sees a relic of a man she killed.
 Her imagination replays events with this man to the point that she speaks to someone who isn’t there.
 While most would assume she is silent, Alphard is actually trying to divert her attention from her own imagination.
 She is aware of her surroundings when she has to be, yet she tends to zone out.
 She has long periods of time where she looks at nothing, and she sometimes tries to physically fight her problems.
 To put it simply, Alphard is someone who is straddling two universes, one of which she wishes to escape.